page-support/web-client/README.md

 The bot component uses the Svelte javascript framework and tailwindcss framework.
 See the rollup.config.js, tailwind.config.js, babel.config.js and postcss.config.js files for build configuration requirements.

+See the static assets section below for how to enable images and the Bot's css files.

 ### Control bot start and botConfig from parent site
 Parent sites might want to control when a bot starts a new conversation, for example with a "Run" button.
 This button would also restart an existing conversation if one was in progress.
 You might want to do this without reloading the component.
 You might also want to pass in a new botConfig when the user clicks "Run" in the parent site.
 This might be useful for Bot markdown authoring scenarios.
 For this use case, you'd use code something like this